al1brn/geonodes/generation/docgen/doc/class.md

 # Class

 ``` python
 Class(self, class_name, comment)
 ```

 Section documenting a class

-The structure of the document is:
+substitution texthe structure of the document is:
 - title (class name)
 - header comment
 - properties & methods table of contents
 - Properties section with the documented properties as sub sections
 - Methods section withe the documented methods as sub sections

-The class documentation is completed afterward by the [compile](#compile) method which get the links coming from inheritance between classes.
+substitution texthe class documentation is completed afterward by the [compile](#compile) method which get the links coming from inheritance between classes.